-The Roads Committee reviewed crash results from 2012-2016 through the Top 15 Most Dangerous Intersection memo (Appendix X) and from 2018-2020 from the Public Safety Crash Analysis (Appendix X), and the findings were encouraging in both reports.
+The Roads Committee reviewed crash results from 2012-2016 through the Top 15 Most Dangerous Intersection memo (Appendix V) and from 2018-2020 from the Public Safety Crash Analysis (Appendix E), and the findings were encouraging in both reports.
 A three-year analysis of traffic crashes from 2018-2020 show overall crashes are down 35.2% from the three years prior to 2018.
-Further, the City of Novi experienced two fatal crashes during the same time frame: however, neither crash was on a public roadway.
-One was on a construction site while the other occurred in a private parking lot.
+Further, the City of Novi experienced only two fatal crashes during the same time frame; however, neither crash was on a public roadway.

-The common characteristic in both the AECOM study and police department crash analysis is that rear-end crashes are the most common occurrence (40% of all crashes).
+The common characteristic in both the consulting traffic engineer's (AECOM) study and the police department's crash analysis are that rear-end crashes are the most common occurrence (40% of all crashes).
 These types of crashes are usually caused by driver distraction and are rarely severe or deadly.
 Countermeasures such as new roundabouts, signal modernizations, lighting, and DDACTS have been effective in reducing traffic crashes.
 Furthermore, weather related crashes during the same time only accounted for 8% of the total crashes reported.
 This leads to the conclusion that distracted driving is four times more likely to be the cause of a crash versus poor road conditions and confirms advancements in winter maintenance operations have paid off for Novi motorist.
 A comparison of data from 2018-2020 shows Novi has significantly fewer crashes than comparable jurisdictions.